The Best Way to Gauge Performance of a Cloud Data Warehouse

 - Do you require expanding your data warehouse to match anticipated business growth?

-If you answered “yes” to any of these questions, make sure your PoC plan specifically accounts for testing the manageability, ease-of-use, and performance of the cloud data warehouse environment for all levels of skill and functional workgroups.
+If you answered “yes” to any of these questions, make sure your PoC plan specifically accounts for testing the manageability, ease-of-use, performance and concurrency scaling capacity of the cloud data warehouse environment for all levels of skill levels and functional workgroups.
 This will be especially important for growing businesses and organizations.

 Software can scale but people don’t

 The same caution applies to managing data consistency across separate workgroups and workloads and consolidating different types of data formats.
-The goal of a cloud data warehouse is to produce the fastest total time to insights possible (and ultimately fast time-to-market), including the time required to manage and scale the environment.
+The goal of a cloud data warehouse is to produce the fastest total time-to-insights possible (and ultimately fast time-to-market), across all queries and all workloads, including the time required to manage and scale the environment to handle these demands.

 Seek balanced benchmarks